natewoodward/natewoodward.github.io/_drafts/bash-output-patterns.md

 Ultimately, using `[[ -t $fd ]]` in this way is a heuristic for determining whether a human is likely to see our output or not, so it's important to understand its limitations.
-While it's useful in "driver" scripts that we expect to use in a limited number of ways, for a script that's designed to do one thing and do it well, we often want to be able to pipe data into and/or out of it in a lot of arbitrary ways.
+While it's useful in scripts that we expect to call in simple ways, for a script that's designed to do one thing and do it well, we often want to be able to pipe data into and/or out of it in a lot of arbitrary ways.
-In that case this pattern becomes an anti-pattern since its behavior can be unintuitive, and you're better off implementing a flag that changes where the script sends its output.
+In that case this pattern becomes an anti-pattern since its behavior can be unintuitive, and you're better off implementing an option that changes where the script sends its output.

 ### Duplicate All Output to a Log File